The Veterinary Technician National Examination (

-Click here to access the How to Apply page for the VTNE Application, eligibility and credentialing information for the States and Provinces.
+Click here to access the How to Apply page for the VTNE Application and eligibility and credentialing information for the States and Provinces.

 Click here to access the Candidate Handbook.

 Click here to access the VTNE Practice Test information and new VTNE Sample Questions.

 AAVSB DOES NOT LICENSE, CERTIFY, OR REGISTER VETERINARY TECHNICIANS.